fx5/usbdmx/README.txt

 Should be more or less api-compatible with the original Windows-Driver.
 BSD-License.

-To use the inerface without root-privileges:
+To use the interface without root-privileges:
 # cp 50-usbdmx.rules /etc/udev/rules.d/

 To use the non-static-version "usbdmx_example":